KarstenSiemer/Open-Airfilter/README.md

 * ccs811
   * This activates the optional ccs811 sensor

 You can also change the retention time of the Prometheus.
-Currently set to the default of 200h
+Either set it to a time range like 200h or configure retention based on the maximum size the timeseries database of prometheus is allowed to have like 25Gi.
+Or just set both like 1y and 25Gi, whatever happens first will be the chosen setting.

+Because the airfilter-exporter is being configured by the URL with which it is scraped, you can query it with different parameters each scrape.
+Like connecting several sensors to the pi and configuring additional targets in prometheus where a different USB port is chosen in the params.

 You could also build the containers yourself (Dockerfiles are included) and directly set the environment variables inside the containers, if you happen to not wanting to use docker-compose